 Councils were also asked to handle their area's calls from a national helpline targeted at other vulnerable people affected by the implications of Covid-19 - these were defined as 'Group 2' (e.g. over 70s; pregnant people; those with other specified conditions).
-This is ongoing into 2022, although we expect the national helpline to wind up later this year.
+This is ongoing into 2022, however the national helpline closed on 1 May 2022.